-Despite an end to family separation policy, attorneys say it’s unclear when all the families will be reunited
+Despite an end to family separation policy, attorneys say it’s unclear when families will be reunited

 “This will be our 27th lawsuit against the Trump administration,” Ferguson said.

-The state says families should be reunited but not in detention centers as the executive order indicates.
+The state says families should be reunited, but not in detention centers as the executive order indicates.

 “They could release families together and use monitoring devices, use bail, use other mechanisms,” attorney Noah Purcell said.

-State leaders say the current treatment of immigrants seeking asylum is unconstitutional.
+State leaders say the current treatment of immigrants seeking asylum in the United States is unconstitutional.

-“Only targets people entering our southern border not any other entrance to the United States,” Ferguson said.
+“Only targets people entering our southern border, not any other entrance to the United States,” Ferguson said.

-“His cruelty is outmatched by our compassion, we are going to make sure his chaos is overcome by the US constitution,” Governor Inslee said.
+Trump's "cruelty is outmatched by our compassion; we are going to make sure his chaos is overcome by the U.S. constitution,” Gov. Jay Inslee said.

 But the promise of a fight doesn’t mean it comes with any timeline of when parents will physically get to hold their children again.

-“That’s the question our clients are asking us but the honest answer is I don’t know this point,” Jorge Baron said.
+“That’s the question our clients are asking us, but the honest answer is I don’t know at this point,” said Jorge Baron, who is with the Northwest Immigrant Rights Project.

-Baron with the Northwest Immigrant Rights Project says 9 children torn away from their parents at the border are now in Washington state but none of them belong to the parents being detained at the SeaTac detention facility or the one in Tacoma.
+The organization says nine children taken from their parents at the border are now in Washington state but that none of them belong to the parents being detained at the federal detention centers in SeaTac or Tacoma.

-“It’s just kind of random frankly wherever they have space,” Baron said.
+“It’s just kind of random, frankly -- wherever they have space,” Baron said.

-Baron says the children belonging to the detainees here in Washington are scattered all over the country.
+Baron added that the children belonging to the detainees here in Washington are scattered all over the country.

 “Most of them have been able to make one phone call to the child,” Baron said.

-Baron says the humanitarian crisis is not over.
-Ferguson even getting emotional on Thursday not just speaking as the attorney general but as a dad.
+Ferguson even got emotional on Thursday as he spoke not just as an attorney general but also as a father.

-“Where is my child is my child safe I suspect most parents have had that experience at least once I cannot imagine having had that experience what it will be like for a parent to have that feeling day after day, week after week that’s truly unimaginable,” Ferguson said.
+“Where is my child, is my child safe?
+I suspect most parents have had that experience at least once.
+I cannot imagine having had that experience, what it will be like for a parent to have that feeling day-after-day, week-after-week, that’s truly unimaginable,” Ferguson said.

-Attorneys say most of the 45 moms and dads with their children crossed the border illegally, they say most were seeking asylum from violence in their home countries.
+Attorneys say most of the 45 moms and dads here crossed the border with their children illegally, but that most were seeking asylum from violence in their home countries.